Extracranial germ cell tumor: Signs and symptoms

 Signs and symptoms of extracranial germ cell tumor can be seen in children, adolescents, or young adults.
 These symptoms include fever, constipation, abnormal bleeding in vagina and miss menstruation in females, a lump in the testes in males, lumps along the midline of the body, include coccyx, neck, and abdomen.
 The symptoms of EGCTs appear differently by the location of it.
 According to the symptoms and location of the EGCTs, specialists may diagnose the type of the tumor.

 Risk factors

 There is no evidence that indicate the cause of having extracranial germ cell tumor.
 Despite the unknown causing factor of EGCTs, researchers suggested the tumor cells begin from the germ cells which locate in the testes in male and ovaries in female.
 After the formation of germ cells, it migrates from the gonad to the rest of the body which form the extracranial extragonadal germ-cell tumors.

 The risk factors may increase the probability of developing EGCTs.
-The risk factors had been recognized are genetic syndromes and congenital abnormalities.
+The risk factors that have been recognized are genetic syndromes and congenital abnormalities.